 - 2 tbsp cornstarch

-Whisk together the eggs, brown sugar, melted butter, and vanilla extract until smooth and creamy.
+1) In a large bowl, whisk together 3 eggs, 1/2 cup brown sugar, 2 tbsp melted butter, and 1 tbsp vanilla extract until smooth.

-Cut the bread into small pieces (we did triangles but you can do squares or rip up the bread with your hands) and place in a Suvie pan.
+3) Cut the bread into small pieces (we made triangles, but you can cut into squares or simple up the bread with your hands) and place in a greased Suvie pan.

-Pour the egg mixture evenly over the bread and then press lightly to make sure the bread soaks up all of the liquid.
-Place in the upper right cooking zone.
+4) Pour the egg mixture evenly over the bread and then press lightly to make sure the bread soaks up all the liquid.

-After the cook, remove the French toast from Suvie.
-Combine ¼ cup granulated sugar and 1 tsp cinnamon.
+7) After the cook, remove the French toast from Suvie.
+In a small bowl, stir together ¼ cup granulated sugar and 1 tsp cinnamon.

-Sprinkle the cinnamon sugar in an even layer over the French toast.
-Return the pan to Suvie and broil carefully for 5 minutes, rotating halfway through.
-Watch the pan very closely as the sugar has a tendency to burn quickly.
+8) Sprinkle the cinnamon sugar in an even layer over the French toast.
+Return the pan to Suvie and broil carefully for 5-7 minutes, rotating halfway through.
+Watch the pan very closely as the sugar can burn quickly.

 Nutritional Information per serving (6 servings per recipe): Calories 430, Total Fat 9 g, Total Carbohydrates 77g, Total Sodium 55mg, Total Protein 10g